devkeydet/dataverse-http-file-samples/README.md

 # Sample Dataverse Solution showcasing using cdsproj as the driver of fusion development

-Samples of how to use the REST Client Extension to interact with the Dataverse API
+Samples of how to use the REST Client Extension for Visual Studio Code to interact with the Dataverse API

 * Install this Visual Studio Code extension https://marketplace.visualstudio.com/items?itemName=humao.rest-client
 * Install `az` cli (`winget install Microsoft.AzureCLI`)